gogamarra/Automated-ELK-Stack/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - **DVWA-VM1 (10.0.0.5)**
+- **DVWA-VM2 (10.0.0.6)**

-We have installed the following Beats on these machines:
+We have installed the following ELASTIC "Beats" data shippers on these machines:
 - **filebeats**
+- **Metricbeats**

-These Beats allow us to collect the following information from each machine:
+These Beats allow us to collect the following information from the web servers.(DVWM-1, DVWA-2):
-- **Filebeat collects file system logs from DVWM-1**
+- **Filebeat collects file system logs from DVWM-1, DVWA-2**
+- **Mertricbeat collects metrics from the operating system and from services running on the servers**

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: